COVID-19 Update: Economic Impact Payments

 How will I receive my funds?

-The full details regarding how you will receive the stimulus funds are available on the IRS website in the news release titled IR 2020-61.
+The full details regarding the distribution of the payments are available on the IRS website.

 CommunityAmerica members can deposit funds in the following ways: